 In the portfolio reports, recipient counts are based at the loan level.
 For that reason, recipients may be counted multiple times across varying loan statuses.
 For example, a recipient with one loan in deferment and one loan in forbearance would be counted once in each category.
 A recipient with two loans in the same status would be counted once in that category.

 In the portfolio reports by servicer, please note the differences in portfolio composition between the Title IV Additional Servicers (TIVAS) and the Not-For-Profit Servicers (NFPs).
 The NFP portfolio was originally made up of accounts received from the Direct Loan Servicing Center in 2011–12.
 These loans already were in repayment and current at the time they were transferred.
 As a result, the loans were more stable and mature than the TIVAS portfolios.
 In addition to new accounts, the TIVAS service FFEL Program loans purchased through the Ensuring Continued Access to Student Loans Act and loans of all statuses received from the Direct Loan Servicing Center in 2011–12.
-Although the NFPs first started receiving new borrowers in January 2015, many of those loans still are in an in-school status.
+The NFPs first started receiving new borrowers in January 2015.

 The Consolidated Appropriations Act of 2016 required the Department to allocate new student loan borrower accounts to eligible student loan servicers based on their performance compared to all loan servicers utilizing established common metrics, and based on the capacity of each servicer to process new and existing accounts no later than March 1, 2016.
 Prior to the passage of the Consolidated Appropriation Act, the Department established common performance metrics across all servicing contracts but maintained separate allocation pools to reflect differences in portfolio composition.